 Sizes and Weights of Bean Bags

 Bean bags typically weigh between 3 to 5 ounces, but some brands offer bags that weigh as little as 1 ounce or as much as 10 ounces.
 In addition, many companies sell half-size bags weighing around 2.5 ounces or as much as 5 ounces.
 I recommend the 2.5 ounces for kids.

 How to make bean Bags for toss Game

-First, print out the pattern and cut out all the paper numbers and 9 fabric squares for the beanbag fronts and 9 fabric squares for the backs.
+First, print out the pattern and cut out all the paper numbers and 9 fabric squares for the beanbag fronts, and 9 for the backs.
 I did brown for the front and different colors and patterns for the numbers and backs.

 Peel the backing off the fusible web and iron the numbers to the centers of your beanbag fronts.
-If you want more details on making the number appliques you can see my post on appliques here.
+If you want more details on making the number appliques, you can see my post on appliques here.

 Beanbags are now finished and ready to be played with!

-And like I mentioned earlier, you can also make a matching drawstring tote to keep them in.
+And, as I mentioned earlier, you can also make a matching drawstring tote to keep them in.